qcfu-bu/CLC/M6/README.md

 The type system is fairly pleasant for programming, but the requirement of inferring universes makes type checking inefficient.

+The let-binding rule is deceptively difficult.
+A proper formalization will likely have several let binding rules to resolve different use cases.

 ## References
 * https://link.springer.com/chapter/10.1007/3-540-58027-1_24
 * https://link.springer.com/chapter/10.1007/3-540-52335-9_47